 The holiday season is fast approaching and that means it’s time to start searching for those recipes that spice up the season.
-The best way to save yourself stress is to have your recipe cards ready made for the occasions.
+The best way to save yourself stress is to have your recipe cards ready-made for the occasion.

 - Write down only the recipes you make a lot: This cuts down on clutter in your recipe box.
 If you’ve made it before and would make it again, write it down.
 If it’s a magazine clipping or a recipe you’re only a little interested in, chuck it or somehow keep it separate from your faves.

-- Share your recipes: If someone asks you for a recipe, they’re giving you a compliment.
+- Share your recipes: If someone asks you for a recipe, they’re complimenting you.
 Say thank you, and offer to write it down for them.
 Keep blank cards in your recipe box and jot down your recipe for them right away.
 Be generous.

 - Write legibly: There’s nothing worse than guessing what someone’s messy handwriting says.
 The difference between a teaspoon and a tablespoon is huge!
 Don’t make me guess.